Welcome to my home page!

 I remember seeing death in pre-school when I watched my Dad prepare animals he had hunted.
 With the skin peeled away I peered at the animal’s insides, awed by how everything fit so compactly into each bag of skin and bones.

-As a a first generation college student, my freshman year I dived deep into medical service positions: cancer research for work/study; volunteering at the local hospital’s Emergency Room; loading up with pre-med classes.
-But at 19, the first time I saw a human die in the ER, I ran back to my other love: music.
+As a a first generation college student, and the daughter of two WWII veterans, my freshman year I dived deep into medical service positions: cancer research for work/study; volunteering at the local hospital’s Emergency Department, loading up with pre-med classes.
+But at 19, the first time I saw a human die in the ED, I ran back to my other love: music.

 Music took me away from Appalachia and showed me the world.
 Since then, I’ve added more skills than just playing music.
 Interviewing, writing and capturing stories about people for the newspaper was a skill too.
-Journalism added to my life experience by taking me to places I’d only read about: Iraq; Afghanistan; Ground-Zero in Hurricane Katrina, a terrible tornado in Joplin, Missouri, among several medical stories, too.
+Journalism added to my life experience by taking me to places I’d only read about.
+The stories my Mom told me about her Navy Service (WAVE) grabbed my interest in reporting about our military.
+I’m the first female journalist The Kansas City Star sent to war: I went to Iraq, twice, embedded with active Army; and Afghanistan, with Army Reservists from Kansas City who flew Chinooks.
+I was also sent to Ground-Zero in Hurricane Katrina, a terrible tornado in Joplin, Missouri, among several medical stories, too.

 I met ordinary people who were extraordinary in their lives.
 I’ve witnessed first-hand sicknesses, disasters, war, and many deaths…..including my own Mother’s.